 Itto is a defense-scaling damage-dealer who gains stacks of Superlative Superstrength that he uses to perform powerful Arataki Kesagiri charged attacks.
 The Raging Oni King state from his burst strengthens these even further, and grants him Geo infusion similar to Noelle's Sweeping Time.

 This Alchemist’s strength lies in his Elemental Skill: Solar Isotoma.
 This ability provides a consistent source of AoE Geo damage, a fast cooldown, and produces elemental particles to fuel other abilities.
 It also creates a raised platform that your characters can use for plunge attacks, or to rain destruction from—no wonder Klee likes him so much.

 Is anyone truly surprised that the Electro Archon turned out to be the ultimate battery?
 When other character's use their elemental bursts, it makes Raiden's more powerful, but when she uses her own burst, it also recharges everyone elses.
 Considering that her passives also mean she scales with Energy Recharge, it creates a glorious never-ending cycle of burst feeding into burst.

 Wansheng's polearm-wielding Funeral Director, Hu Tao, hits like a truck on fire.
-Not only does she deal massive Pyro damage with her Elemental Skill and passive, but her burst, Spirit Soother, inflicts AoE Pyro damage and heals her when it hits.
+She deals massive Pyro damage with her Elemental Skill and passive, but her burst, Spirit Soother, also inflicts AoE Pyro damage and heals her when it hits.

 A happy-go-lucky adventurer with an unlucky past, Bennett is a fantastic four-star support character, using his Elemental Burst for healing, a decent attack buff, and Pyro infusion after unlocking Constellation 6.
 He is especially well paired with Pyro DPS characters like Diluc or Klee due to that 25% attack boost from Elemental Resonance.